Kittyhacker101-Software/KatOS/README.md

 Have extra questions, or want to help contribute?
 Join the KatOS Discord server at https://discord.gg/qsXJS6m for that and lots more!
-If you would like to contact me directly, send an email to kittyhacker101@protonmail.com Replies to emails often take 2-7 days, so please use Discord for reporting issues when possible.
+If you would like to contact me directly, send an email to kittyhacker101@protonmail.com Replies to emails often take 2-7 days, so please use GitHub issues instead for bug reports.